OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-This one’s a bit of an underdog: Hjørundfjord is surrounded by the towering mountain peaks of Sunnmørsalpene, which usually get most of the attention.
-The fjord itself deserves to be in the limelight, too: it’s surrounded by lush forests, with small, scenic villages dotting its 35-kilometre (22-mile) course.
+This one’s a bit of an underdog.
+Hjørundfjord is surrounded by the towering mountain peaks of Sunnmørsalpene, which usually get most of the attention.
+The fjord itself deserves to be in the limelight, too; it’s surrounded by lush forests, with small, scenic villages dotting its 35-kilometre (22-mile) course.

-As is the case with most things Svalbard, the Isfjord is pretty cool, both literally and figuratively (although thanks to the Gulf Stream, Isfjord actually remains ice-free for large parts of the year).
+As is the case with most things in Svalbard, the Isfjord is pretty cool, both literally and figuratively (although thanks to the Gulf Stream, Isfjord actually remains ice-free for large parts of the year).
 It has a lot of different branches, as it cuts more than 100 kilometres (62 miles) into Spitsbergen island, and following it, you will come across bird sanctuaries, human settlements and even the world’s northernmost radio station.

-Trollfjord, in the municipality of Vågan, Lofoten, may be small, but it has some interesting history.
+Trollfjord, in the municipality of Vågan, Lofoten, may be small, but it has a complicated history.
 Back in 1890, there was a battle between the fishermen who used the new, steam-driven boats and those who still used traditional open boats, over who would get control of the fjord.
 If you’re wondering why they couldn’t all just get along, the answer is simple: this fjord is so narrow, there’s not enough space for everyone.

 You probably already know about Trolltunga, the majestic cliff shaped like a troll’s tongue.
 But do you know about Hardangerfjord, the third-longest fjord in the world, which dominates the region?
 What about the Hardangervidda National Park, and the four waterfalls in the Husedalen valley?
 Or the legendary apples of the region?
 We thought not.